harshthegoose/Bellabeat-Case-Study/README.md

-### 4. To find out Avg, Min & Max of total steps, calories, total distance, and other activity levels.
+### 4. To find out Avg, the Min & Max of total steps, calories, total distance, and other activity levels.